Pricing

 Alliteration feels good.
 Something just “feels right” — and we misattribute this pleasant sensation to the context.

-Research confirms that alliterative prices are effective: Customers were more likely to buy two t-shirts for $25 because of the matching “t” sounds (Davis, Bagchi, & Block, 2016).
+And it happens with pricing: Customers were more likely to buy two t-shirts for $25 because of the matching “t” sounds (Davis, Bagchi, & Block, 2016).

 Other examples: